 All ACE inhibitors have similar incidence rates of adverse events.
-Cough and central nervous system effects (e.g. dizziness and headache) are the most prevalent.
+Cough and central nervous system effects (e.g., dizziness and headache) are the most prevalent.
 Captopril has a slightly higher incidence of rash, likely due to its sulphydryl side chain.

 Aliskiren (Tekturna) offers an alternative in the treatment of hypertension, but at this time, evidence does not support a clear advantage over ACEIs and ARBs.
 Significant drug interactions with aliskiren (Tekturna) include irbesartan (Avapro), atorvastatin (Lipitor), furosemide and ketoconazole.
-Recent data has shown a potential diabetic renoprotective effect for aliskiren (Tekturna) in combination with an ARB.
 The clinical significance of aliskiren's (Tekturna) unique mechanism has not been demonstrated in reduction of morbidity and mortality.